nickmat/ProjectStart/README.md

 Such as running the latest debug version of the program, or running unit tests.

-Personally, although this feature has an air of neglect about it, I find it very useful.
+I find them very useful,
-Particularly for projects where I am more interested in documents rather than programs.
+particularly for projects where I am more interested in documents rather than programs.
+Unfortunately however,
+this feature has not been carried over to Windows 11 and hence, ProjectStart.

 ### ProjectStart